-- VI.
-Any student who knowingly makes a false accusation of bullying, cyber-bullying, or retaliation shall be subject to disciplinary action up to and including suspension or expulsion. - VII.
-At the discretion of the principal or his or her designee, counseling or referrals to Catholic Social Services will be made available to targets, aggressors, and/or family members.
+VI.
+Any student who knowingly makes a false accusation of bullying, cyber-bullying, or retaliation shall be subject to disciplinary action up to and including suspension or expulsion.

+VII.
+At the discretion of the principal or his or her designee, counseling or referrals to Office of Safe Environment will be made available to targets, aggressors, and/or family members.